-- b) The costs of track rental will be shared equally among the competitors on a day-to-day basis. - 10.3 During all testing: - a) Red flag and end-of-session procedures must be respected. - b) No other type of vehicle is permitted on the track.
+b) The costs of track rental will be shared equally among the competitors on a day-to-day basis.

-c) Every reasonable effort should be made to ensure that the recommendations concerning emergency services detailed in Article 16 of Appendix H to the Code are followed.
+10.3 During all testing:

-10.4 From 1 January 2019 no driver entered in the Championship may carry out any type of private testing on any track with any type of single seater car that was designed and built to achieve a power-to-weight ratio less than 2.0kg/bhp.
+- a) Red flag and end-of-session procedures must be respected. - b) No other type of vehicle is permitted on the track. - c) Every reasonable effort should be made to ensure that the recommendations concerning emergency services detailed in Article 16 of Appendix H to the Code are followed. - 10.4 No driver entered in the Championship may carry out any type of activity on any track with any type of single seater car that was designed and/or built to achieve a power-to-weight ratio less than 2.0kg/bhp.